 “I just did!” he said.
 He recovered his sword and took hold of it, in case the troll broke free of my grip.

 He looked back to me and squinted in confusion.
 I raised my eyebrows, then it seemed to click.
 His eyes opened wide and he let out a silent, “Ohh”.
 He shook his head in response.

 I sighed.
 It would be nice to have some fire magic on our side right now.

 The muddled footsteps of the Beastfolk came into earshot.
 They rounded the corner, coming into view behind the troll.
 Lobo ran forward with his machete, attacking the creature’s back without a second thought.
 The blade poked out through the open wound that Zef had made earlier.
 Torm, the warthog Beastfolk, stepped in next.
 He grabbed the troll by the shoulders and threw the creature off of the platform.
 Gargled screaming was all I could hear as the Troll tumbled back to the ground.

 “I thought we told you to—” Lobo stopped mid-sentence as he saw the dead Beastfolk, still left in the center of the room.
 He took a deep breath while his face contorted with anger.
 “Did you do this?”

 “He was like that when we got here,” said Zef in a solemn tone.

-Lobo’s snout whipped around to Zef.
+Zef tried to cut in.
+“That Beastfolk has clearly been dead a long time.
+Kaia couldn’t have—” Lobo’s snout whipped around to Zef.
 “Enough from you too.
-You and your impish friends have plagued our kind for years.
+You and your impish brethren have plagued our kind for years.
 Keep your mouth shut unless you want to die like your friend.”